FanghaoT/fanghaot.github.io/_posts/2023-06-09-Some-Starting-Words.md

 tags: [startwords]
 ---
 ## S
-Having been appear in this universe for more than 28 years, I have always trying to become someone like Doctor Strange.
+Having been appearing in this universe for more than 28 years, I have always trying to become someone like Doctor Strange.
 And this website is for...
 I'm kidding.

 I have been planning for building this website since the begining of my PhD.